Discover the Benefits and Applications of Voice Coil Actuators

 Figure 8 - Peak values of the force versus applied current rates

-Figure 9 gives the force sensitivity parameter for different input currents along the stroke.
-This parameter is constant regarding the current and depends only on the coil position.
-The simulated average value of the force sensitivity parameter (computed by EMS) is about 3.2N/amp which is close the experimental measured value (Exp 3.1N/amp).
+Figure 9 illustrates the force sensitivity parameter for various input currents across the stroke.
+This parameter remains constant with respect to the current and is solely dependent on the coil position.
+The simulated average value of the force sensitivity parameter, computed by EMS, is approximately 3.2N/amp, closely matching the experimental measurement of 3.1N/amp.
+This agreement underscores the accuracy of the simulation results in predicting the force sensitivity of the actuator.

 Force sensitivity parameter